A topic from the subject of Experimentation in Chemistry.

 Introduction

 Chemical synthesis is the process of creating new chemical compounds from existing ones.
-It is a fundamental technique in chemistry, and it is used in a wide variety of applications, including drug discovery, materials science, and environmental chemistry.
+It is a fundamental technique in chemistry and is used in a wide variety of applications, including drug discovery, materials science, and environmental chemistry.

 Basic Concepts

 Chemical reactions are processes in which atoms and molecules rearrange themselves to form new compounds.
-Chemical reactions can be classified into two main types: exothermic reactions and endothermic reactions.
-Exothermic reactions release energy, while endothermic reactions absorb energy.
+Chemical reactions can be classified into two main types: exothermic reactions (which release energy) and endothermic reactions (which absorb energy).

 Equipment and Techniques